xinguoup/code-challenge-template/README.md

 - use `python src/problem4/app.py` to start the server.

 ### Extra Credit - Deployment
-We could mainly use Docker to build an image, including building a python runtime environment based on requirements file and Copy the code and database to the mirror.
-Then we can upload the mirror we created to the mirror warehouse on AWS, and use the EC2 service of AWS to select the image we built to start a virtual machine on AWS.
+We could mainly use Docker to build an image, including building a python runtime environment based on requirements file and Copy the code and database to the image.
+Then we can upload the image we created to the image warehouse on AWS, and use the EC2 service of AWS to select the image we built to start a virtual machine on AWS.
 At this time, our service will also start.